NHSDigital/software-engineering-quality-framework/continuous-improvement.md

 ## Prioritising

 Choose changes which will have the most impact for the effort involved.
-If you have lots of potential options, you could score how much the change will help you
+If you have lots of potential options, you could score how much the change will help you:
 *	Deliver faster
-*	Deliver to higher quality
+*	Deliver to higher quality (as `Q = 1..5`).
-*	Reduce risk
+*	Reduce risk (as `R = 1..5`).
-*	Improve team happiness
+*	Improve team happiness (as `H = 1..5`).

-You could use a modified version of Weighted Shortest Job First prioritisation, which is typically defined as (business value + risk reduction + opportunity enablement) / expected effort.
+We can denote these as `F`, `Q`, `R`, and `H` respectively, each in the range 1 to 5.
+From this we can define the `value` of each proposed change as `value = F + Q + R + H` and use a modified version of [Weighted Shortest Job First](https://blackswanfarming.com/wsjf-weighted-shortest-job-first/), which prioritises items with the highest `value / duration` ratio.

 ## Acting

-Treat changes as experiments and consider ways to explore them safely, e.g. only applying the change to some of the work or being explicit that it is a trial to be re-evaluated at a predetermined time (usually at the next retrospective).
-Be clear what benefit you hope to get from each change so that you can objectively measure whether it has been a success and either reinforce or reverse the change.
+Treat changes as experiments and consider ways to explore them safely, e.g. only apply the change to some of the work or be explicit that it is a trial to be re-evaluated at a predetermined time (usually at the next retrospective).

+Be clear what benefit you hope to get from each change so that you can objectively [measure](#measuring) whether it has been a success and either reinforce or reverse the change.

 Break down larger problems into smaller ones which can be tackled with smaller changes more incrementally.

-Give example.
+> **Example**
+>
+> The problem "_We don't communicate enough with the other team working in this area._"
+>
+> could break down into several more specific points, helping drive incremental action:
+> 1. _We don't have visibility of each other's backlogs_
+> 2. _We don't coordinate changes and end up clashing_
+> 3. _We don't have the same code style_
+> 4. _We don't have the same test approach_

 ## Measuring